-The Society of Archivists is the recognized professional body for archivists, archive conservators and records managers in the United Kingdom.
-Membership includes a category of Registered Members, only open to those who have followed a post-graduate program recognized by the Society.
-The course recognition program has two functions to ensure that programs provide professional education of appropriate content and standard; and to ensure the maintenance of a dialogue and mutual influence between the Society and each program so that each program can contribute as fully as possible to the creation of an educated and trained profession.
+The Society of Archivists is the recognised professional body for archivists, archive conservators and records managers in the United Kingdom.
+Membership includes a category of Registered Members, only open to those who have followed a postgraduate program recognised by the Society.
+The course recognition program has two functions - to ensure that programs provide professional education of appropriate content and standard; and to ensure the maintenance of a dialogue and mutual influence between the Society and each program so that each program can contribute as fully as possible to the creation of an educated and trained profession.